 Kuwait Direct Investment Promotion Authority (KDIPA), announces that it is convening its first promotional conference “Kuwait Investment Forum” under the patronage of H.H. the Amir of Kuwait Shaikh Sabah Al Ahmad Al Jaber Al Sabah, on March 8-9, 2016 at the Courtyard Marriott Hotel-Kuwait.
 The Forum intends to advance KDIPA’s promotional role in positioning Kuwait as a lucrative investment location, presenting a whole host of investment opportunities in the various priority sectors, as well as introducing the distinctiveness of Kuwait’s investment climate, and the incentives granted in accordance with its establishing Law No. 116 of 2013 regarding the Promotion of Direct Investment in the State of Kuwait.

 The Forum is well-timed to capture the positive impact of the accelerating favorable developments the Kuwaiti economy is witnessing, including the ongoing undertaking to improve the business climate to become more favorable for attracting quality investments; and offering a host of incentives, exemptions, and guarantees, above all allowing foreign ownership up to 100% equity.
-Such emerging changes will duly leverage efforts to enroll Kuwait amongst the leading economies in attracting value added direct investments, both local and foreign.
+Such emerging changes will duly leverage efforts to enroll Kuwait among the leading economies in attracting value-added direct investments, both local and foreign.
 Adding to that the benefits of Kuwait’s strategic geographic location, with extended access to a growing market in the neighboring GCC countries, and to West and Central Asia and beyond; along with a host of strategic opportunities under the approved new development plan with an allocated investment expenditure around US$ 103 billion, in vital sectors including oil, manufacturing, energy generation, communications, transport, urban and human development.
-This is further supported by notable advance and deepening of the local financial market and a leading role of the private sector in the economy, with focus on small and medium enterprises.
+This is further supported by notable advances and the deepening of the local financial market and the leading role of the private sector in the economy, with a focus on small and medium enterprises.